Veronica Peterson

 Veronica Peterson 孙美华

-is a PhD Candidate in anthropology at Harvard University.
+She earned her PhD in anthropology at Harvard University.

 Peterson explores home cooking and community care in the Chinese diaspora.
 She combines archival research, oral history, ethnography, and archaeological methods to look at the cooking choices, changes, and effects on communities as people make homes in different places.